dotaheor/unify-Go-builtin-and-custom-generics/README.md

 Please don't be frighten by the new syntax.
 Their uses are much simpler and intuiative than it looks.
 At this point, we just need to know that a `gen` declaration is like a function declaration and we can call it to use it.
+The differences are
-The difference is the parameters and results of a generic declaration are all code element kinds, instead of value types.
+* the parameters and results of a generic declaration are all code element kinds, instead of value types.
+* generic parameters and results are enclosed in `[]` instead of `()`.
+* each generic input parameter is enclosed in a separated `[]`.

 Let's view some simple examples to get how to declare and use generics.